zebrunner/carina/docs/advanced/driver.md

 List of all selenium [capabilities](https://github.com/SeleniumHQ/selenium/wiki/DesiredCapabilities).

+* **getDriver(String name, DesiredCapabilities capabilities, String seleniumHost).**

+ There we also need to pass selenium server host.
+In case of seleniumHost == null Carina will use your _config.properties selenium_host parameter.

  ###Additional capabilities

 There is also a possibility to send additional capabilities to Carina through _config.properties.
 All parameters with prefix **capabilities.** will be added to the driver’s capabilities.
 ```
 capabilities.platformName=MAC
 ```
-- **getDriver(String name, DesiredCapabilities capabilities, String seleniumHost).**

- There we also need to pass selenium server host.
-In case of seleniumHost == null Carina will use your _config.properties selenium_host parameter.

 ##Options